bharathajckm/M1_Door-sensor_in_C/1_Requirements/README.md

 ## Introduction
 The Repositirory  gives the tutorial for programming of Atmega328p I/O ports, Basic input and output configuration of the pin is shown.
 The door sensor problem statement is cover to explain pin monitoring. masking concept is used to not affect the status of other pins.
 Simulation of the circuit and code is shown in simulide.
 ### Objective
-The goal of this project is to know whether to open or close the door, it will sense when door is closed the led light will didn't glow but when door is open the led light will glow  .
+The goal of this project is to know whether to open or close the door, it will sense when door is closed the led light will didn't glow but when door is open the led light will glow.

 ### Benefits
 Helps to know whether the door is opened or closed.